mratmeyer/maxratmeyer.com/src/posts/caching-images-on-the-edge-with-s3-and-workers-kv.md

 Next, you need to assign the KV Namespace binding.
 At the top of the screen, click KV, and create a new namespace.
 Once you've done that, go back to the Worker's settings, and create a binding for the variables 'ASSETS' to whatever KV space name you just created.
 Once you're done, your Settings page should look like this.

-{% Image "./src/assets/media/workers-settings.jpg", "Example Workers Settings Page", "" %}
+{% Image "./src/assets/media/workers-settings.jpg", "Example Workers Settings Page" %}

 Once you've set it up, all you need to do is go into your domain's settings and assign the Workers to a route.
 For example, mine looks like this.

-{% Image "./src/assets/media/workers-domain-settings.jpg", "Example Workers Domain Settings Page", "" %}
+{% Image "./src/assets/media/workers-domain-settings.jpg", "Example Workers Domain Settings Page" %}

 ## Conclusion